 1967: The Monkees’ second studio album More of the Monkees was released.
 In February the album displaced their debut LP at the top of the Billboard pop chart and remained at #1 for eighteen weeks—the longest of any Monkees album.

 1967: The Byrds released “So You Want to Be a Rock ‘n’ Roll Starr,” a song inspired by the manufactured nature of the Monkees.
 The single was included on their next album, Younger Than Yesterday.
+It features trumpet playing by South African musician Hugh Masekela in the first instance of the use of brass on a Byrds recording.

 1967: The Young Rascals released their second album, Collections.